CodeYourFuture/CYF-Cloud-Module/content/cloud/prep/index.md

 ## Module Content

-The Cloud Module 2022 will be a 6-weeks course aimed for CYF graduates who has already completed the Full Stack Software Development Course.
-In short, the 6 weeks will look like this:
+The Cloud Module will be a 5-weeks course aimed for CYF graduates who has already completed the Full Stack Software Development Course.
+In short, the 5 weeks will look like this:

 - Week 0 - Module entry challenge and forming study groups.
-- Week 1 - Cloud, datacentres and introduction to virtual machines.
+- Week 1: Intro to Cloud - Servers, Storage, Databases, and CDN (maybe Intro as a prep and the rest as week1)
-- Week 2 - Basic networking 1.
-Introduction to API/ secure datasource basic cloud networks, firewalls.
+- Week 2: CI/CD Using GitHub Actions
-- Week 3 - Basic networking 2.
-Extending from week 2 to introduce VPC/VNET private networking and securing the datasource.
-Maybe some advance networking?
+- Week 3: Docker and Containers (maybe intro to k8s, I may need help with that)
-- Week 4 - Automation and server configurations.
+- Week 4: Infrastructure as Code (IaC)
-- Week 5 - Monitoring and troubleshooting.
+- Week 5: Scalability, Monitoring, and Best Practices

-- Week 6 - Scenario projects.
-Aim to specialise in at least one of 3 industry standard fields (Engineer, Solution Architect/Designer and Cybersecurity/ Security engineering).
+## Entry Challenge Test